lukevanlukevan/lukevanlukevan.github.io/_posts/2024-03-13-qmk-vial-from-scratch.md

 ## 2. Building the matrix

-If you have already build the board and just want to create a firmware for it, or if you're pre-planning, it's now time to build the layout in [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/).
+If you have already built the board and just want to create a firmware for it, or if you're pre-planning, it's now time to build the layout in [Keyboard Layout Editor](http://www.keyboard-layout-editor.com/#/).
 Since I am building an ortho 4x12, I will click "Preset" at the top left and select "Planck".

 If you need to build your layout, do so now.